DataDog/documentation/content/en/synthetics/api_tests/udp_tests.md

 2. Enter the string you want to send in your test.
 3. Specify the amount of time in seconds before the test times out.
 4. **Name** your UDP test.
 5. Add `env` **Tags** as well as any other tag to your UDP test.
-You can then use these tags to quickly filter through your Synthetic tests on the [Synthetic Monitoring homepage][3].
+You can then use these tags to quickly filter through your Synthetic tests on the [Synthetic Monitoring homepage][4].

-(move all screenshots for Define request down here).

 {{< img src="synthetics/api_tests/udp_test_config.png" alt="Define UDP request" style="width:90%;" >}}

 Click **Test URL** to try out the request configuration.
 A response preview is displayed on the right side of your screen.
-(Let's make this sentence uniform across all test type pages).

 ### Define assertions